By

 Direct mail gives automotive brands a way to stand out in a crowded digital world.
 When inboxes are full and social feeds are packed with ads, a physical mailpiece gets noticed.

 Higher engagement: Direct mail gets opened and read.
-Most recipients — 88% of Millennials — sort through their mail to avoid missing important information.
+Most recipients, including Millennials, sort through their mail to avoid missing important information.
 Physical mail requires handling, which increases the chance your message gets seen.

 Targeting precision: With Lob, you can send offers to specific neighborhoods or target customers by vehicle type and service history.
 A repair shop might reach Honda owners within five miles of their location.
 A dealership could mail lease-end notices to customers whose terms expire in 60 days.

-Trust building: Consumers often trust direct mail more than digital messages.
-Only 46% express privacy concerns about mail, compared to higher concerns for email and online ads.
-This makes mail effective for sensitive offers like financing or warranty information.
+Trust building: Consumers often trust direct mail more than digital messages, and they tend to express fewer privacy concerns about mail compared to email and online ads.

 Complementary to digital: Direct mail works best alongside your online marketing.
-Automotive marketers often coordinate mailings with email (69%), digital ads (58%), and website content (52%).
+Automotive marketers often coordinate mailings with email, digital ads, and website content.

 Postcards are the workhorses of automotive direct mail — flat, single-sheet mailpieces that don’t need an envelope and are instantly visible.